shoveling42/CLIP/README.md

 ## Dataset

-In this project, I had no choice but to use [Indo fashion dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) because of storage issue.
+In this project, you can download [Indo fashion dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).

 The dataset is split into 3 section, that is, training, validation, and test.
 The total number of categories is 15.
 Each class is one kind of indo fashion categories.